ufb007/pai-rick-and-morty-test/README.md

     - Axios used for HTTP Client for ease of use
     - Copied over the original interfaces from the LickAPI of the FE
     - Created Rick and Morty interfaces API json to type infer data from API
-    - Use a Data Transfer Object (DTO) class to create the desired format
+    - Used a Data Transfer Object (DTO) class to create the desired format
  - Used path aliases for TS

 #### FE Task